jackel27/jackel27/README.md

 # Hi, I'm David Kaiser! 👋
+-- Currently using Kotlin! learning, and actually liking it... a lot..
+No JavaScript for now.
+Off to learn new things!
+(For your convienance, here's some old info about me below)

+*Old Info Here*
 I'm a passionate self-taught full-stack developer based in Yelm, WA.
 Having graduated with a bachelor's degree in Information Technology (Concentration in Business Systems Analysis), I am deeply interested in how technology can be leveraged to solve business problems and create delightful experiences for users.
 I specialize in JavaScript with frameworks: React and Vue.js and am continuously honing my skills in these areas.

 ## 🚀 Skills